shannon-lab/zapdos/doc/content/source/userobjects/ProvideMobility.md

 ## Overview

-`ProvideMobility` provides a user defined electrode area, ballast resistance, and costume Coulomb charge for other Zapdos objects.
+`ProvideMobility` provides a user defined electrode area, ballast resistance, and custom Coulomb charge for other Zapdos objects.
 Most commonly used with the boundary condition objects [NeumannCircuitVoltageMoles_KV.md] and [PenaltyCircuitPotential.md].

 ## Example Input File Syntax